ashish123256/Assignment-Completed-/assignment2/TODO LIST MERN/Readme.md

 # TODO - MERN

-Build a RESTful API using NodeJS or Flask or Django that allows users to perform CRUD operations on a resource ( todos, etc.).
+Build a RESTful API using NodeJS that allows users to perform CRUD operations on a resource ( todos, etc.).

 # Tech Stack